gregives/gregives.co.uk/contents/projects/university-of-sheffield-brass-band.md

   - Content management
 ---

 I have been a member of the University of Sheffield Brass Band for three years, and decided to create a website for them to promote concerts, news and photos.
-Check out the website at [usbb.org.uk](https://usbb.org.uk)!

 ![Screenshot of the home page of USBB's website](/assets/images/dynamic/usbb/website2.png)

 ## Requirements

-An essential requirement of the brass band’s website was that people with only a little technical experience would be able to edit it, or even people who had no prior experience.
+An essential requirement of the brass band's website was that people with only a little technical experience would be able to edit it, or even people who had no prior experience.
 The website was designed with four pages in mind:

 - The home page aims to provide an overview of the band, with some photos of the band in action, a news section and finally a short description of the band and its function.
 - A concerts page should promote the band's upcoming concerts, providing ticketing information and possibly a banner or graphic designed for the concert.